Emily Matchar

 Emily Matchar (born 1982) is an American journalist and author.
 Originally from Chapel Hill, North Carolina, she graduated from Harvard University in 2004.
-Her work has appeared in The Atlantic, Salon, The Washington Post, Time, The New Republic, Gourmet, and Outside, among others.
-Her non-fiction book, Homeward Bound: Why Women Are Embracing the New Domesticity was a critical exploration of the cultural phenomenon of "new domesticity," the re-embrace of old-fashioned domestic arts and practices from knitting to canning to backyard chicken-raising.
+Her work has appeared in The New York Times, The Washington Post, The Atlantic, The New Republic, Gourmet, and Outside, among others.
+Her non-fiction book, Homeward Bound was a critical exploration of domestic influencer culture.
 It was published by Simon & Schuster in 2013 and received favorable reviews from The New Yorker, The New Republic, and The Washington Post, among many others, and was given 3.5 out of 4 stars by People Magazine.
 She has made numerous appearances on TV and radio, including The Colbert Report, Good Morning America, MSNBC's The Cycle, NPR, and the BBC.

-Matchar lives with her husband in Hong Kong and Chapel Hill, North Carolina.
+Her debut novel, In the Shadow of the Greenbrier, will be published by Putnam at Penguin Random House in March 2024.
+Matchar lives with her husband and two sons.